mrtoronto/lyrical_clustering/README.md

 3. In `scripts.generate_embeddings.main()`, modify the file locations the embeddings are loaded from then run the script.
     - This step is MUCH faster / may only be possible with a GPU or a computer with a ton of RAM.
 I would not recommend the latter as it'll still be very slow on a CPU.
     - I have included code to submit jobs to Google Cloud's AI Platform.
 I'd highly recommend using it for this as its fairly cheap and not too difficult.
+4. Download an image for each artist in your query.
+Add the locations to the `scripts.make_plot.main()` function.
-5. In `scripts.make_plot.main()`, modify the file locations to load the sonng data then run the script to generate a plot.
+5. Run `scripts.make_plot.main()` to generate a plot.

 ### Running on GCP